The Bhagirathi peaks from Gaumukh, source of the River Ganges - Satopanth expedition

 Our mountaineering and trekking expertise is coupled with superb support services from Mr C.S.Pandey and staff of Himalayan Run & Trek Pvt Ltd - our agent in India since 1992.

-In 2017 and 2018 we invite you to join more exciting trips.
+In 2018 we invite you to join more exciting trips.
 Follow the links for full details and itineraries:

 Early booking offers, group reductions and past - client discounts are available on all our trips